 The project's county or air quality management district is in attainment status for all criteria pollutants.
-Hawaii is not included in the Nonattainment and Maintenance Area Dashboard by EPA, and therefore the project is not located in a county with nonattainment or maintenance status for any criteria pollutants.
+The project is in compliance with the Clean Air Act.
 The project is in compliance with the Clean Air Act.
 See attached dataset from SPeCS for SIPS from the EPA website that does not include Hawaii.